shannawn/shannonaw/brain-doodles/being-smart.md

 Having two parents as professors, I needed to be smart.
 Everyone expected me to be.
 If someone asked what my parents did, their expectations for me being smart went through the roof.

-At the same time, being girl, people simultaneously think you're all emotions and therefore, not able to be smart.
+At the same time, being girl, people think you're all emotions and therefore, not smart.
 But, people also expect girls to be way more studious than boys.
 So it's like we're not smart, but we study harder?
 And when we get older, they then think we're less competent than men after telling us we mature faster.
 It doesn't make sense.
-If we are more studious, then we should be smarter and because we mature faster, we should be EVEN smarter than them.
+If we are more studious, then we should be smarter and because we mature faster, we should be EVEN smarter than that.

 So now, after 25 years, I'm trying to figure out if I am smart, what the fuck smart means to me, and if I care.
 Maybe I should start to with what smart means, if I care, and then if I meet that definition.